auraphp/Aura.Includer/README.md

 ### The Example Scenario

-Let's say you have a series of packages, modules, plugins, etc. To do its setup work, your framework or foundation needs to include certain files, such as configuration or routing files.
-For our examples, the directory structure will look like this:
+Let's say you have a series of packages, modules, plugins, etc. To do its setup work, your framework or foundation needs to include certain files from each of thse modules, such as configuration or routing files.

+For our examples, the module directory structure will look like this:

     modules/
         foo/